dieza/edeta_caves/README.md

 Lower Right (  718000.000, 4375000.000) \
 Center      (  699000.000, 4389000.000)

-The DTM is fed to our [R script] (code/smez.R) along with the [archaeological data of sites] (data/smez.gpkg) in the territory of Edeta.
+The DTM is fed to our [R script] (code/smez.R) along with the [mock archaeological data of sites](data/smez.gpkg) in the territory of Edeta.

 [![DOI](https://zenodo.org/badge/568890774.svg)](https://zenodo.org/badge/latestdoi/568890774)